Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

    requested permissions for all account in the tenant.
    You need to be an Azure AD tenant admin to do this.

+##### Configure the  web app (WebApp-GroupClaims) to use your app registration

+Open the project in your IDE (like Visual Studio) to configure the code.
+>In the steps below, "ClientID" is the same as "Application ID" or "AppId".

+1. Open the `appsettings.json` file
+1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `WebApp-GroupClaims` application copied from the Azure portal.
+1. Find the app key `TenantId` and replace the existing value with your Azure AD tenant ID.
+1. Find the app key `Domain` and replace the existing value with your Azure AD tenant name.
+1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `WebApp-GroupClaims` app, in the Azure portal.

 #### Configure your application to receive the **groups** claim

-Now you have two different options available to you on how you can further configure your application to receive the `groups` claim.
+You have two different options available to you on how you can further configure your application to receive the `groups` claim.

 1. [Receive **all the groups** that the signed-in user is assigned to in an Azure AD tenant, included nested groups](#configure-your-application-to-receive-all-the-groups-the-signed-in-user-is-assigned-to-included-nested-groups).
-1. [Receive the **groups** claim values from a **filtered set of groups** that your application is programmed to work with](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-may-be-assigned-to).
-(Not available in the [Azure AD Free edition](https://azure.microsoft.com/pricing/details/active-directory/)).
+1. [Receive the **groups** claim values from a **filtered set of groups** that your application is programmed to work with](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-may-be-assigned-to) (Not available in the [Azure AD Free edition](https://azure.microsoft.com/pricing/details/active-directory/)).

-> To get the on-premise group's `samAccountName` or `On Premises Group Security Identifier` instead of Group id, please refer to the document [Configure group claims for applications with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-fed-group-claims#prerequisites-for-using-group-attributes-synchronized-from-active-directory).
+> To get the on-premise group's `samAccountName` or `On Premises Group Security Identifier` instead of Group ID, please refer to the document [Configure group claims for applications with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-fed-group-claims#prerequisites-for-using-group-attributes-synchronized-from-active-directory).

 ##### Configure your application to receive **all the groups** the signed-in user is assigned to, included nested groups